Probabilistic Object Maps for Long-Term Robot Localization: Conclusion and Future Work

-This paper introduces probabilistic object maps to model the distribution of movable objects in an environment.
-We also introduced POM-Localization to incorporate object detections and corresponding POMs to achieve globally consistent localization in changing environments.
+This paper presents\hide{introduces} probabilistic object maps\AAA{Should this be switched to the acronym?} to model the distribution of movable objects in an environment.
+We also introduce POM-Localization to incorporate object detections and corresponding POMs to achieve globally consistent localization in changing environments, thus enhancing the ability of robots to perform autonomously.

 There are a number of interesting areas for future exploration.
-Though our enhancements improved speed, \hide{we would like to investigate additional approximations and methods to reduce the set of samples to further lower computation time.
-However, }investigation of other approximations may further reduce computation time.
-Future improvements could also include modifying our model to work with monocular visual detectors or integrating the observation factors of POM-Localization with a method that uses short-term features, thus gaining benefits of both approaches.
+Though our enhancements improved speed, investigation of other approximations may further reduce computation time.
+Future improvements could also include modifying our model to work with monocular visual detectors.\hide{As the POM-Localization factors are modular, they} Additionally, the POM-Localization observation factors could\hide{ also} be integrated into an approach with other factors, such as short-term features or loop closures, allowing the combined approach to gain the benefits of all such factors.
+We would also like to explore use of the Generalized Hough transform \cite{ballard1981generalizing} with a more complex shape model or learned method similar to VoteNet \cite{votenet} to propose occulsion-tolerant object pose samples for more complex models.
+If the object periodicity is known, time could\hide{ also} be incorporated into the GPC kernel to model temporal patterns.
 Finally, POMs could be applied to other problems such as navigation to avoid likely occupied areas or finding objects in home environments.